codesnack09-dotcom/Drowsiness-intoxication-detection-with-auto-pilot-pull-over/README.md

 - Hand pressure sensor on steering wheel
 - And a car control system, which is much more complex and very risky if directly applied.
 - This project is for simulation and educational purposes only.
 It is NOT a real self-driving or safety system.
 Do not use it in actual vehicles.
-- this code is only for learning/simulation on desktop.
+- This code is only for learning/simulation on desktop.
 Real-world vehicle automation systems require automotive-grade sensors, automotive-grade verification, safety validation, certification, and extensive testing.
 Do not use this to drive real vehicles.

 ## Technical Challenges
 - Accurate detection of drowsiness/intoxication requires a combination of camera sensors (eye-tracking), physiological sensors (heart rate, steering wheel grip), and AI.